In this tutorial, I show you how to make wood and resin surfboard wall art that glows in the dark using reclaimed cypress wood.

 Ultimately, this piece of cypress wood was located at the top of the trunk just before the tree split into 2 main branches.

-In turn, the wood sort of looked similar to a pair of pants.
+The wood sort of looked similar to a pair of pants.

 Regardless, I liked it and knew I could make something unique with it.